-Both lovastatin and its β -hydroxyacid metabolite are highly bound (>95%) to human plasma proteins.
-Animal studies demonstrated that lovastatin crosses the blood-brain and placental barriers
+Both lovastatin and its $\beta$ -hydroxyacid metabolite are highly bound (>95%) to buman plasma proteins.
+Animal studies demonstrated that lovastatin crosses human plasma proteins.
+Animal studies demon the blood-brain and placental barriers.

-The major active metabolites present in human plasma are the B-hydroxyacid The major active metabolites present in numan plasma are the B-hydroxyacid of lovastatin, its 6'-hydroxy derivative, and two additional metabolites.
+The major active metabolites present in human plasma are the $\beta$ -hydroxyacid of lovastatin, its 6'-hydroxy derivative, and two additional metabolites.
 Peak plasma concentrations of both active and total inhibitors were attained within 2 to 4 hours of dose administration.
 While the recommended therapeutic dose range is 10 to 80 mg/day, linearity of inhibitory activity in the general circulation was established by a single dose study employing lovastatin tablet dosages from 60 to as high as 120 mg.
-With a once-a-day dosing regimen, plasma concentrations of total inhibitors once a dosing interval activity et ate concentrations of total inhibitors over a dosing interval achieved a steady state between the second and third days of therapy and were about 1.5 times those following a single dose.
-When lovastatin was given under fasting conditions, plasma concentrations of total inhibitors were on average about two-thirds those found when lovastatin was administered immediately after a standard
+With, a once-ady dosing regimen, plasma concentrations of total inhibitors over a dosing interval achieved a steady state between the second and third days of therapy and were about 1.5 times those following a single dose.
+When lovastatin was given under fasting conditions, plasma concentrations of total inhibitors were on average about two-thirds those found when lovastatin was administered immediately after a standard test meal of lovastatin, its 6'-hydroxy derivative, and two additional metabolites

-In a study of patients with severe renal insufficiency (creatinine clearance 10 to 30 mL/min), the plasma concentrations of total inhibitors after a single dose of lovastatin were approximately two-fold higher than those in healthy volunteers.
+In a study of patients with severe renal insufficiency (creatinine clearance 10 to 30 mL/min), the plasma concentrations of total inhibitors after a single dose of lovastatin were approximately two-fold higher than those in healthy volunteers

-In a study including 16 elderly patients between 70 to 78 years of age who received lovastatin 80 mg/day, the mean plasma level of HMG-COA reductase inhibitory activity was increased approximately 45% compared with 18 patients between 18 to 30 years of age (see PRECAUTIONS, Geriatric Use).
+In a study including 16 elderly patients between 70 to 78 years of age who received lovastatin 80 mg/day, the mean plasma level of HMG-CoA reductase inhibitory activity was increased approximately 45% compared with 18 patients between 18 to 30 years of age (see PRECAUTIONS, Geriatric Use).

 Although the mechanism is not fully understood, cyclosporine has been shown to increase the AUC of HMG-CoA reductase inhibitors.
-The increase in AUC for lovastatin and lovastatin acid is presumably due, in part, to inhibition of CYP3A4.
+The increase in AUC fo lovastatin and lovastatin acid is presumably due, in part, to inhibition of CYP3A4

 The risk of myopathy is increased by high levels of HMG-CoA reductase inhibitory activity in plasma.
-Strong inhibitors of CYP3A4 can raise the plasma levels of HMG-CoA reductase inhibitory activity and increase the risk of myopathy (see WARNINGS, Myopathy/Rhabdomyolysis and PRECAUTIONS, Drug Interactions).
+Strong inhibitors of CYP3A4 can raise the plasma levels of HMG-CoA reductase inhibitory activity and increase the risk of myopathy (see WARNINGS, Myopathy/Rhabdomyolysis and PRECAUTIONS, Drug Interactione).